-Parents can monitor their child’s academic progress through RenWeb, the online grading system used by Webb.
+In addition to quarterly report cards, parent can monitor their child’s academic progress through RenWeb, the online grading system used by Webb.
 A student’s strengths and weaknesses are identified early, and they are communicated not only to parents but also to the student’s advisor and to the Director of Studies.
-In addition, progress reports are sent whenever a teacher feels a student is experiencing difficulty.
-Conversely, progress reports may also be written when a student shows marked improvement.
 Appropriate action is taken to reward accomplishment or to correct a problem before it proves too difficult for the student to overcome.
 It is this type of individual attention that helps students reach their full potential while they are at Webb.

-In order to facilitate student achievement at Webb, a trained Webb teacher works individually or in small groups with the limited number of Webb students who have documented learning differences or widespread academic difficulties.
-The teacher provides direct instruction in reading, time management, study skills, and composition and works with the students’ teachers to create Webb-appropriate accommodations.
+In order to facilitate student achievement at Webb, a trained Webb teacher works individually or in small groups with the limited number of Webb students who have documented learning differences.